 - Only qualified and appropriately licensed individuals will be considered for an interview.

-For any inquiries or questions regarding the position, please contact Sarah Byrdziak, Special Education Administrative Assistant, at email@example.com or 763-600-5081.
+For any inquiries or questions regarding the position, please contact Sarah Byrdziak, Student Services Management Assistant, at firstname.lastname@example.org or 763-600-5081.